STATE OF NEW YORK

-OGC Op.
-No. 09-12-03
+OGC Opinion No. 09-12-03

 The Office of General Counsel issued the following opinion on December 21, 2009, representing the position of the New York State Insurance Department.

-Re: Hurricane deductibles in policies covering owner-occupied condominium and co-operative units
+RE: Hurricane deductibles in policies covering owner-occupied condominium and co-operative units

 Question Presented: